♥ ♣ ♠ ♦

 The pups have already been in their own separate crate since they were 6 weeks of age.
-Shih Tzu really do love their crates.
+Shih Tzu really love their crates.
 It’s like a safe haven/security blanket to them.
 Make sure you have a few fleece pads to fit the crate.
 Some of the pups love to snuggle under or wrap their pads over them.
 Please don’t take the pad away thinking the pup doesn’t like it…the pup is just “making his (bed) den”.

 You can set the pup in the crate and talk to him/her saying this is where you sleep.
 Then pick him/her back up and continue walking about the house.
 Softly talk to your Shih Tzu as you go from room to room.
-Hopefully your pup is relaxing by now.
+Hopefully, your pup is relaxing by now.

-The Health and Well Being of your pup is an ongoing responsibility…
+The Health and Well-Being of your pup is an ongoing responsibility…

-First set of shots: usually at 6-8 weeks of age:
+The first set of shots: usually at 6-8 weeks of age:

 Distemper-Hepatitis/Parainfluenza/Bordetella/Canine Parvovirus and a Fecal Exam

 Second Set of Shots: usually at 8-10 weeks of age:

 Third Set of shots: usually at 10-12 weeks of age:

 The fourth set of shots: usually 12-16 weeks of age:

 With this completed your puppy should be good for 1 year and then he/she will need a one-time booster set of shots including rabies vaccination.
 This should be sufficient for 3 years.
 However, 6 or 12-month wellness checkups are highly recommended.